The Choice

 Nurse’s whelp.
 The same breast fed us.
 The same lap held us.
 The same heart beat into us both.

 Father’s face softens.
 “Joao, a man should know his place.”
 His hand is heavy on my shoulder.
-“It is kinder to help Antonio accept his shepherd’s role, for that is his future.”
+“It is kinder to help Antonio accept the life of a shepherd, for that is his future.”

-Wriggling free, one leap and I’m out.
-The air smells of hot pine.
-The door slams behind me as my feet pound down the drive, with the cypresses stabbing the sky either side of it.
+At last.
+Air.
+It smells of hot pine.
+The door slams behind me as my feet pound down the drive, cypresses stabbing the sky either side of it.
 Dust stains my shoes the colour of dried blood.

 Brother Francisco’s robes swish along the floor as he hands me the exercise, pats my head.
 “Try your best, Joao.
 Antonio will help.”

 A dove warbles through the window.
-Antonio, as always, checks I’ve picked up on the right clues before his quill races through the exercises again.
-But for the dove and the scratch of quills on parchment, there’s a comfortable silence.
+Antonio, as always, glances at my work, his quill changing ‘Tu ese’, to ‘Tu es’ before his races through the exercises again.
+The only sounds the dove, and the scratch of quills on parchment.

 When the door thumps into the wall, it is as if the air has been sucked out of the room.
 Father’s bulk fills the doorway.